Arpana15-oct/Backend/README.md

 **Self-registration always assigns viewer role**
 Users who register via `/api/auth/register` are always assigned the `viewer` role regardless of what is sent in the request body.
 Role upgrades must be done by an admin via `PATCH /api/users/:id/role`.
 This prevents privilege escalation on registration.

+**Admin registration:

+If a valid adminSecret is provided during registration, the user will be assigned the admin role.

 **Admin-created users get a temporary password**
 When an admin creates a user via `POST /api/users`, a temporary password is auto-generated and returned in the response.
 The admin is responsible for sharing it with the user securely.